Fleckism/SecurityPlus/SecurityPlus/16B Privacy and Data Protection Controls.md

----
-tags: [implementation, GRC,section]
----
 # EXAM OBJECTIVES COVERED

-2.1 Explain the importance of security concepts in an enterprise environment
+2.1 Explain the importance of security #concepts in an enterprise environment

-3.2 Given a scenario, implement host or application security solutions
+3.2 Given a scenario, #Implementation  host or application security solutions

 5.5 Explain privacy and sensitive data concepts in relation to security